 3. A British Identity is a Valuable Possession

 We make the case for Britishness and a British identity, and seek to educate all readers to an appreciation of the benefits.
-This is a subtle cultural, social and historical case.
+This is a cultural, social and historical case.
 It is different than making the case for the United Kingdom, or for Scotland in the Union, but elements of it are bound up in both of those cases.

 4. The Separatists are talking Nonsense

 We address the separatists' claims and we rebut them.
-We rebut their philosophical arguments in a popular style that people can take away and use.
-And we rebut their political policies - despite the fact that almost every separatist policy can be exposed in 2 words: unnecessary and impractical.
+We rebut their Philosophical arguments in a popular style that people can take away and use.
+And we rebut their political Policies - despite the fact that almost every separatist policy can be exposed in 2 words: unnecessary and impractical.

 If you like what we say, please support us by signing-up to receive our free regular Update email - which will keep you informed of new articles and relevant pro-UK information - by entering your details in the 'Subscribe' box at the top right of this page.
 You can find out more about AFFG at the About and Contact page.